Divepit/napoly/README.md

 ## Install

 To use the Napoly Vue application, the [Napoly API](https://github.com/Divepit/napolyAPI) must be installed as well.

-Once you cloned the repo, run
+Once it is all set up, you can install the node modules:

 ```sh
 npm install
 ```
-to install all node dependencies.

 ## Usage